Chelsoconn/170/study_guide.md

 5. **How insecure HTTP message transfer looks like?**

 6. **What services does HTTP provide and what are the particular problems each of them aims to address?**

+   framework for comm over internet fast, extensible(build on top), web frameworks interact with HTTP

 7. **TLS HANDSHAKE STEPS**